The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Orientations and Eccentricities of wide tertiaries

 In Fig.~\ref{fig:alpha}, we translate the $v$-$r$ angle distributions to eccentricity distributions.
 Specifically, we model the eccentricity distribution using a power law, i.e. $f(e)\propto e^\alpha$, where $e$ is eccentricity.
 The only free parameter is $\alpha$, and $\alpha=0$ corresponds to the uniform eccentricity distribution and $\alpha=1$ is the thermal eccentricity distribution.
 In \cite{Hwang2022ecc}, we developed a Bayesian inference framework to derive the best-fit $\alpha$ from the projected $v$-$r$ angle distribution, assuming that the orientation is isotropic.
 We then applied this method to the Gaia EDR3 wide binaries \citep{El-Badry2021}, with an additional criterion of parallax$>5$\,mas to reduce selection effects.
 We found that wide binaries have an eccentricity distribution close to uniform at $\sim100$\,AU.
 Then the eccentricity distribution becomes superthermal ($\alpha>1$) at separations $>10^3$\,AU \citep{Hwang2022ecc}.
 These results are shown as black markers and solid black line in Fig.~\ref{fig:alpha} for comparison.
 We note that there is a twin wide binary population that has an excess of highly eccentric ($e>0.95$) orbits \citep{Hwang2022twin}, but at separations $>100$\,AU, they only constitute $<10$\% of the entire wide binary sample \citep{El-Badry2019}.
 Therefore the black markers in Fig.~\ref{fig:alpha} are dominated by non-twin wide binaries, and excluding twin wide binaries has negligible effects on the results.

 We apply the Bayesian method to wide tertiaries around Gaia close binaries to derive the best-fit power-law index $\alpha$ for the eccentricity distribution.
-Their measurements are shown in Fig.~\ref{fig:alpha}, where their values on the horizontal axis are the median projected separations of the samples and the vertical error bars are $1$-$\sigma$ uncertainties.
-The inferred $\alpha$ are consistent within $\sim1$-$\sigma$ among different close binary samples and the typical wide binary sample (black).
+Their measurements are shown in Fig.~\ref{fig:alpha}, where their values on the horizontal axis are the median projected separations of the samples and the vertical error bars are the 68\% credible interval.
+The inferred $\alpha$ are $1.11_{-0.37}^{+0.42}$, $0.86_{-0.25}^{+0.29}$, $0.95_{-0.20}^{+0.22}$ for the wide tertiaries of the eclipsing, spectroscopic, and astrometric binaries, respectively.
+These inferred $\alpha$ are consistent within $\sim1$-$\sigma$ among different close binary samples and the typical wide binary sample.

 Using the $v$-$r$ angle distribution, we find that the wide tertiaries have an isotropic orientation relative to the inner binaries.
 Furthermore, the eccentricities of wide tertiaries are consistent with a thermal eccentricity distribution ($f(e)\propto e$), similar to the typical wide binaries at the same separations.
 Using this information, below we discuss two particular formation scenarios for close binaries and their wide tertiaries: the dynamical unfolding of compact triples and the Kozai-Lidov mechanism.